1855 Braided Hair Half Cent

 Description

 The 1855 Braided Hair Half Cent is a cent produced at the Philadelphia Mint as part of the Braided Hair Half Cents 1840-1857 series.
-The U.S. Mint produced 56,500 examples.
-The obverse features Liberty facing left with braided hair swept up and held by a beaded cord, wearing a headband inscribed LIBERTY, while the reverse displays a wreath enclosing ONE CENT.
-Designed by Christian Gobrecht.
+With a mintage of 56,500, this is an extremely rare issue — the higher-mintage of the two mint variants, representing 100% of production.
+The obverse features Liberty facing left with braided hair swept up and held by a beaded cord, wearing a headband inscribed LIBERTY and the reverse displays a wreath enclosing ONE CENT.
+Upright 55 and Slanting 55 date varieties.
+The Mint was already experimenting with smaller cents.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $69 to $612 depending on grade and condition.
 Struck in copper, weighing 5.44 grams, 23 mm in diameter, with a plain edge.
 Cataloged as PCGS #1233.
-The Braided Hair design was the final iteration of the large cent before the denomination was made smaller in 1857.
-The final large cent type.
-Proof-only dates exist from 1840-1857.
-The series saw declining production as the Mint prepared for the transition to small cents.

 External References